stacksgov/sips/sips/sip-026/sip-026-clarity-defi-vault.md

 # Specification
 The proposed solution is to create a common interface for contracts that hold SIP-010 assets.
 While Clarity does not permit contract deployment during transactions, different entities can be logically separated within the same contract.
 If the Stacks Explorer implements this common interface, users will be able to view their collateral positions distinctly, providing a user experience similar to DeFi on other blockchain platforms like Ethereum and Solana.

+New vault IDs are generated incrementally starting from 0.
+Vaults are separated logically based on this ID with a numerical value.

 The SIPXXX Vault trait, `sipxxx-vault-trait`, has 3 functions.
 These functions do not update state, they are view-only and they allow for a common interface:
 ## Trait functions